 Since 1975, the Earned Income Tax Credit (EIC or EITC) has been helping US taxpayers reduce the amount of federal taxes they owe.
 But the IRS believes that many taxpayers fail to take advantage of the EIC each year, even though they qualify.
-This includes Americans who live abroad and any individual who earned $50,270 or less in the 2012 tax year, regardless of whether it comes from foreign income or wages earned in the US.
+This includes Americans who earn foreign income or live abroad for part of the year.
+Find out how you can qualify for the Earned Income Tax Credit if you earn foreign income or live abroad part-time.

 What Is the Earned Income Tax Credit?